webtp3/docker/README.md

 Mysql Server can also be reached from outside on port 3306

-SSH Server also for Rsync and other stuff

-graphicsmagick, imagemagick, letscrypt, openssl, php-xdebug and I think all what you need.
+SSH Server also for Rsync and other stuff to use ssh server there is a user typo3user that needs a password (docker exec...) graphicsmagick, imagemagick, letscrypt, openssl, php-xdebug and I think all what you need.

 Documentation